 If we cannot get your data, and you have a business case for getting your data, we recommend that you send your hard drive to one of the major data recovery companies and not to a local company which says they can do it.
-Because that company will get “one bite of the apple”; they will need to be able to open the disk in a clean room, and have the resources to get your data, because there is a serious risk that your drive will be polluted by their attempt.
+Because you only get “one bite of the apple” to recover your data.
+They would need to be able to open the disk in a “clean room”.
+In addition, they must have the resources to get your data, because there is a serious risk that your drive will be polluted by their attempt.

 Our most exciting Data Recovery story happened several years ago.
 There was a fire near Gold Hill, Colorado.
-Our customer’s home survived the fire, but the next spring, with all the snow melt and spring rains, a mud slide buried their basement.
+Our customer’s home survived the fire.
+The next spring, however, with all the snow melt and spring rains, a mud slide buried their basement.
 Their computer was covered in several feet of mud.
 Chris carefully cleaned the machine and then started the data recovery process.
 Success!

 We can recover data from Windows or Mac hard drives.
 The device can be formatted using the Windows filesystem or for the Mac filesystem.
-It doesn’t matter to us if the computer that the device came from is bootable or not, because the device will be removed from the “source” computer and then connected to an adapter, which will allow the data to be accessed directly.
+It doesn’t matter to us if the computer that the device came from is bootable or not.
+The device will be removed from the “source” computer.
+It will then be connected to an adapter.
+This will allow the data to be accessed directly.

 Let us know if you have any questions about this process.
 Give us a call or send an email.

 Chris Eddy of Geek For Hire, Inc. has been providing computer service to families and small businesses with Mac’s and PC’s for the past fourteen years.
 His company is highly rated by both the BBB (Better Business Bureau) and by Angie’s List.
 You can find more on our website.
-Geek For Hire, Inc. provides onsite service (Tier 3) to the Denver / Boulder / Front Range area and remote service throughout North America.
+Geek For Hire, Inc. provides onsite service (Tier 3) to the Denver / Boulder / Front Range area.
+We provide remote service throughout North America.